sourcegraph/about/content/blogposts/2024/chat-oriented-programming-in-action.md

 What we now call "programming" was once called "high-level programming" in the era of Dijkstra and Fortran and mainframes were programmed mostly in low-level assembly.
 The dawn of "high-level" programming languages like C (which today many would consider "low-level") and then interpreted languages like Python and JavaScript changed the very foundation of what it meant to be a programmer.

 With the advent of LLMs, it seems we are on the cusp of another foundational shift.
-The new way of programming is something that Steve Yegge has called [CHOP](https://sourcegraph.com/blog/the-death-of-the-junior-developer), or chat-oriented programming, and can be classified as coding via iterative prompt refinement.
+The new way of programming is something that Steve Yegge has called [CHOP](https://sourcegraph.com/blog/the-death-of-the-junior-developer), or chat-oriented programming, and can be classified as *coding via iterative prompt refinement*.
 We are currently in an in-between state, where classical "line-smithing"-style coding is still highly relevant and important.
 But we've also noticed an emerging set of behaviors and patterns, in both our own experience and in talking with our customers, that seem to fall into this new paradigm.
 We'll cover some of these new behaviors and how they relate to the general areas of the software creation lifecycle.

 I have been writing code professionally for over 15 years.
 I have seen many trends come and go, coding methodologies take off and be replaced, and coding paradigms evolve.
 In this post, I want to share my take on chat-oriented programming, compare and contrast it to how I wrote code in the past, and discuss how I use AI coding assistants like [Cody](https://sourcegraph.com/cody) to help me write, understand, and ship code faster.